nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Asking for assistance: `help`

 Unsure or unable to remember our list of commands and how to format your inputs?
-Fret not, as simply inputting `help` will save you from your woes.
+Fret not, as simply inputting `help` will save you from your woes!

 Format:
 `help`